 Our PhD in Canadian Studies allows you to develop your own research agenda within Canadian Studies, Indigenous Studies, or a combination of the two.
 Explore the areas of research expertise among our faculty members and the research projects of current students and recent graduates.
 The PhD program is offered jointly between the School and the Frost Centre for Canadian Studies and Indigenous Studies at Trent University.

 The PhD program includes the option of a Collaborative Specialization in Political Economy.

-The ICSGC is the student-run organization that fosters social contact, mutual support, and mentoring among graduate students in the School.
-It organizes activities as well as an annual research symposium.
+Our closely knit graduate community fosters social contact, mutual support, and mentoring.
+Throughout the year, there are several planned activities as well as an annual research symposium.